BackofenLab/IntaRNA/README.md

 This report barrier can be altered using `--outMaxE`.
 For suboptimal interaction restriction, please refer to [suboptimal interaction prediction](#subopts) section.

+Another stability constraint is `--outNoLP`, which forbids lonely, i.e. non-stacked, inter-molecular base pairs.
+These are typically not contributing much to the overall stability and can lead to instable subinteractions when e.g. enclosed by two large interior loops.

 If you are only interested in predictions for highly accessible regions, i.e. with a high probability to be unpaired, you can use the `--outMinPu` parameter.
 If given, each individual position of the interacting subsequences has to have